Top-rated local movers that handle Houston to Phoenix moves

 - Phoenix’s population is about 30% less than Houston.

-- Phoenix's public transportation has a score of 6 out of 10 versus Houston's lower score of 5.
+- Phoenix’s public transportation score of 6 out of 10 is higher than Houston’s score of 5.

 - Phoenix is less walkable than Houston with a score of 41 out of 100 vs Houston’s 47 out of 100.

 - With a score of 56 out of 100, Phoenix is more bike-friendly than Houston, which has a score of 49 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Phoenix’s crime rate is lower than Houston with a score of 53.06 compared to Houston’s 63.5.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Houston neighborhoods are safer than 63.5%.